 Global chemical companies and trade: Europe is still the main contributorThe global trade of chemicals is active and complex.
 In 2021, the value of global chemical imports amounted to 2.3 trillion euros.
 Meanwhile, chemical exports amounted to a value of 2.2 trillion euros that year.
 Europe was responsible for the largest value of both chemical imports and exports as of 2021, with Asia-Pacific in second place in both rankings.

-The five leading chemical companies in the world based on revenue as of 2019 consisted of exclusively German and U.S. companies.
-German companies BASF and Bayer took first and second place, respectively, while U.S. companies Dow, DuPont, and LyondellBasell Industries accounted for the third through fifth places.
+The five leading chemical companies in the world based on revenue as of 2022 were BASF, Dow, LyondellBasell Industries, LG Chem, and Mitsubishi Chemical Holdings.
+German company BASF generated a revenue of more than 78 million euros in 2021.
 Many of the leading chemical companies in the world have been established for a considerable length of time.
 BASF, for example, was founded in Mannheim, Germany in 1865.
 Similarly, Dow was founded in Midland, Michigan, in 1897.

 Although chemical production and consumption are important contributors to global employment, trade, and economic growth, the impacts of this industry on environmental and human health must also be considered.
 Many governments around the world have established guidelines or legislature to determine how to manage the transportation and storage of hazardous chemicals.
 Chemical management programs and international conventions and institutions also exist to properly manage the growing volume of chemicals worldwide.